Frequently Asked Questions

 - Official GRE General Test Scores

-- Official TOEFL or ILETS scores (if applicable)
+- Official TOEFL or IELTS scores (if applicable)

-- Applicants who are international students or permanent residents who earned a degree outside of the U.S. are required to submit a TOEFL or ILETS test scores.
+- Applicants who are international students or permanent residents who earned a degree outside of the U.S. are required to submit a TOEFL or IELTS test scores.

 - More information about this requirement and about exceptions to this policy.